Need for Speed Heat: Plot

 The player (male player voiced by Andrew Lawrence, female player voiced by Jamie Gray Hyder) arrives in Palm City for the SpeedHunters Showdown, a citywide exhibition that draws in racers who compete in sanctioned races throughout the day, and illegal street races at night.
 Lt.
 Frank Mercer (Josh Coxx), leader of the police's High-Speed Task Force, announces his intent to arrest all street racers in the city.
 The player buys their first car from Lucas Rivera (Jonny Cruz), a local mechanic and former street racer, who also helps the player enter their first Showdown race, and becomes their mentor.
 Lucas' younger sister, Ana Rivera (Ana Marte), is a street racer whose crew recently disbanded after the task force nearly killed one of her friends.

 Ana introduces the player to The League, a crew of Palm City's best street racers, which Lucas almost joined until he quit racing after their father suddenly died.
 Ana and the player form a new crew to vie for a place in The League.
 After a race, Ana and the player are confronted by Officer Shaw (Josh Collins) of Mercer's task force, who impounds Ana's Nissan 350Z.

 After another race, they witness Shaw meeting task force officer Eva Torres (Shontae Saldana).
 Shaw shows Torres bags of money in his car, extorted from street racers on Mercer's orders.
 Torres takes a bag but warns that Mercer's brashness is endangering them.
 Ana steals her father's 1967 Chevrolet Camaro from Lucas' shop so she can join the player in a race which Shaw interrupts.
 The player overturns Shaw's car, scattering the extorted money onto the street.
-The spectacle raises public suspicion over the task force and Lucas becomes angered at Ana for stealing their father's car.
+The spectacle raises public suspicion over the task force and Lucas becomes angered at Ana for stealing and damaging their father's car.

 Torres contacts Ana and the player to admit the task force is corrupt but wants Mercer taken down because he is too reckless.
 Torres leads them to a warehouse that acts as an illegal chop shop, stripping cars seized by the High-Speed Task Force, or preparing them to be shipped out of the city.
-Ana realizes her 350Z has been processed after finding its license plate.
+Ana realizes her 350Z has already been processed after finding its license plate.